Nhahan/prompt-context/README.md

 - *.min.*
 - *.map

-## Contributing

-Interested in contributing to the Memory Context Protocol?
-Please see our [contributing guidelines](CONTRIBUTING.md) for details.

 ## Using MCP in Team Environment

 When using MCP in a team environment, it's important to consider how context data is managed: